 - Maintaining and updating a digital portfolio and website

 - Staying abreast of technological advances and trends in the equipment and industry

 Skills Needed in a Photography Job

-- Vision – To succeed in a photography job, you need artistic vision.
+- Vision – Everyone has seen a picture of common subjects, such as a field of flowers or the moon.
+So photographers need to find creative ways to make their images stand out.
 Clients will hire you for your personal perspective, your unique style and your ability to use those things to communicate their message.
 Your creativity and style can set you apart from the competition in this field.

 - Communication – Client relationships are very important in a photography career, especially for those who run their own business or freelance, so good communication skills are essential.
 You'll need to work with clients to make sure you understand what they want and need.

 - Technical Skills – Photography jobs have always required a certain level of technical skill in order to operate photography equipment to the best effect.
-As digital photography technology plays an increasingly important role, technical skill becomes even more crucial.
+Since digital photography technology is now the standard for commercial, editoral and recreational photographers, technical skill are essential.

 - Business Skills – Whether you freelance or have your own photography business, you'll need to be able to run the administrative end of the business.
 You'll need to handle things like pricing, accounts payable and receivable, and marketing.